levmanovich/manovich-interactive/README.md

 A collection of **browser-based tools** for exploring cultural data, and selected essays presented as interactive HTML documents.
 All tools run directly in the browser — no installation required.

-Since **1994**, Lev Manovich has published all his work online, experimented with new ways to present his ideas and research using new media technologies, and explored their artistic possibilities through projects such as *Little Movies* (1994–1997), *Soft Cinema* (2002–2005), and ImagePlot visualizations of large cultural datasets (2009–).
-This repository is the latest step in that ongoing practice, now taking the form of **browser-based interactive tools and visual essays** built with AI coding assistants.

 ---

 ## Projects